Bamux/Rift-Raid-Alert/README.md

 5. Start the RiftRaidALert.exe
 6.  write in game Siri introduce yourself for a sound check

-Under http://www.mwsreader.com/en/voices/ Under you can download other voices.
+Under http://www.mwsreader.com/en/voices/ you can download other voices.